jdrew1303/labs-website/README.md

 - *Resolved:* When development of an issue is completed move it to this column, so testers or Product Owner can review.
 - *In Review:* Move issues in active review to this column.
 If approved move it Done, if not back to the Backlog with the 'failed' label attached to it.
 - *Done:* Closed issues are shown in this column.
 Drag issues here to close them.
+### UI/UX Design Process
+> More to come in this section about how we applied UX design principles and interviews with stakeholders to create the right solution the first time.
 ### Contribute
 - Feel free to submit updates or new features by creating a pull request